larshagencpp/larshagencpp.github.io/_posts/2016-04-23-fast incremental sort.md

 ---
 layout: post
 title: "Fast incremental sort"
+excerpt: "I recently came across the need for an incremental sorting algorithm, and started to wonder how to do it optimally."
 ---

+<i>**Update:** Continued in this [post](/blog/2016/04/25/fast-incremental-sort-2).</i>

 I recently came across the need for an incremental sorting algorithm, and started to wonder how to do it optimally.